 - does not contain

-Setting up the three triggers for the call-flow
+Setting up the 4 triggers for our test call-flow

 The first trigger we already discussed extensively in this tutorial: it checks whether Business Hours do not apply.
 If you want to reuse the existing trigger, you must exchange the business hours it refers to!
-So click on the down pointing error, find "hours" and select the correct Business Hours that you want to use from the list!
+So click on the down-pointing error, find "Date and Time" and select the correct Business Hours that you want to use from the list.
 If you see numbers next to the 'Date and time' you have selected an obsolete business hour and the trigger will not be working.

 The second trigger is looking at holidays.
-Here you need to do exactly the same thing as for Business Hours: Go into Triggers, find Calendars and select the one you want to be using.
+It's similar to the trigger for Business Hours: go into Expressions, find Date and Time and select the calendar you want to use.

 The fourth trigger checks how long a call has been waiting in a queue.
-If it waits more than 300 seconds, the trigger is true.
+If it waits more than 5 minutes = 300000 milliseconds, the trigger is true.
 You will find the right Expression under Queue Data.